Alternative to Qwilr

 Pricing

 Better Proposals offers three plans: Starter at $19/user/month, Premium at $29/user/month, and Enterprise at $49/user/month.
-For all three plans, you can choose to pay on a monthly basis or get the annual subscription for a discount.
-In addition to that, the minimum number of users for all the plans we offer is one.
+For all three plans, you can choose to pay on a monthly basis or get the annual subscription that includes a discount.
+In addition to that, there are no minimum user requirements, even on our Enterprise plan.

 Our Starter plan is designed for freelancers who are just starting out.
 Since Qwilr doesn’t offer a similar plan for up-and-coming businesses, we’ll stick to comparing their Business plan to our Premium plan and both of our Enterprise plans.
 For the sake of fairness, we’ll also stick to annual pricing since Qwilr doesn’t offer a month-to-month payment option on their Enterprise plan.